-DAN RUBINSTEIN is global co-leader of Sidley’s White Collar: Government Litigation practice and a former assistant U.S. attorney.
+DANIEL RUBINSTEIN is global co-leader of Sidley’s White Collar Defense and Investigations practice, a former Assistant U.S. Attorney, and a fellow of the prestigious American College of Trial Lawyers.
 He is a trusted advocate, investigator, and advisor for Fortune 500 companies and executives alike in high-stakes litigation, sensitive internal investigations, and complex enforcement actions.
-A Fellow of the American College of Trial Lawyers, Dan has successfully tried 21 jury cases to verdict.
+Dan has successfully tried 21 jury cases to verdict.

-Consistently recognized as a leading lawyer for white collar criminal matters, government investigations, and litigation, Dan has been featured in a number respected publications including Chambers USA, Benchmark Litigation, Legal 500, and Who’s Who Legal.
+Consistently recognized as a leading lawyer for white collar criminal matters, government investigations, and complex civil litigation, Dan has been featured in a number of respected publications including Chambers USA, Legal 500, and Who’s Who Legal.
+Dan was named a “National Practice Area Star” and a “Litigation Star” for Securities and White-Collar Litigation in Benchmark Litigation’s 2023 edition.
 Clients praise his skills as a trial lawyer, noting Dan is “excellent," and “very strategic” (Chambers USA 2021).
 Clients also highlight Dan’s “great judgment around investigations and…credibility with criminal and regulatory authorities across the United States” (Chambers USA 2020).

-Dan represents clients across a broad array of industries and often in crisis management situations.
+Dan represents clients across a broad array of industries in complex civil, criminal, and regulatory enforcement matters.
 In particular, he has extensive experience in the financial services, healthcare, technology, consulting, and manufacturing sectors.
-He has handled a number of complex civil and criminal matters, including those involving enforcement actions brought by the U.S. Securities and Exchange Commission (SEC) and the Commodity Futures Trading Commission (CFTC); Foreign Corrupt Practices Act (FCPA) violations; and other anti-bribery and anti-corruption matters.
-A “go-to” trial lawyer, Dan has successfully tried 21 jury cases to verdict in state and federal court.
-He has also successfully litigated and argued numerous appeals before Federal Appeals Courts, conducted more than 100 bench trials and contested evidentiary hearings in state and federal court, and directed more than 100 investigations.
+He has handled a number of complex civil and criminal matters, including those involving enforcement actions brought by the Department of Justice (DOJ), U.S. Securities and Exchange Commission (SEC), and other Federal Agencies and State Attorneys General.
+Dan is recognized as a “go-to” trial lawyer, and, in addition to successfully trying 21 jury cases to verdict in state and federal court, Dan has also successfully litigated and argued numerous appeals before Federal Appeals Courts, conducted more than 100 bench trials and contested evidentiary hearings in state and federal court, and directed more than 100 investigations.

 Signiﬁcant Criminal Representations: